Haashmi-h/WP_via_bastion_in_AWSCLI/README.md

 Hi Everyone,
 <br />

-Here, I'm sharing a documentation of using Amazon EC2 features from which we can deploy a WordPress blog, which is not typical with a traditional hosting service.
+This is a demonstration of deploying Wordpress website using bastion server setup via AWS-CLI method and some AWS features.<br />
-In the production environment, this will be done using terraform, bash etc..
+In live production environment, this will be done using terraform, bash etc..  <br />
-This is a demonstration of hosting Wordpress website using bastion server setup via AWS-CLI method for learning purpose.
+But we are implementing this setup via AWSCLI for learning purpose.

  <br />
 This task basically requires following: